haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 </p>
 <p align="center">Classes calling order</p>

+We can see that the `Song` class is the one that initiates the entire class calling sequence to the desired `file_put_contents` function.

 <br />
 To summarize what we’ve covered so far:
   1. We need to exploit the `file_put_contents` functionality to write a webshell.